almet/markdown-doc/articles/dependency-injection.md

 of construction strategies as schema definition types. (eg. Services, methods and arguments)

-Each definition type caxn build itself, calling the `build` method.
+Each definition type can build itself, calling the `build` method.
 In fact, internally, it's possible to build each schema type with different construction strategies.
 This way of processing allows us (and you!) to easily add new construction ways, with very tiny classes.